 For more information or to schedule an appointment with Gentle Family Dentistry: Mark D Jones DMD, request an appointment in our Warren dental office here: https://www.gentledental4u.com.
 Or call us at (330) 394-7462.

-When your child plays sports, you need the best kids dentist in town to protect his or her teeth.
+When your child plays sports, you need a kids dentist in town to protect his or her teeth.
 Sports injuries are common, no matter the age.
-Whether your child is eight-years-old and playing at …
+Whether your child is eight-years-old and playing at his or …

 A typical day in the average American household includes many things: soccer games, determining what to cook (or pick up) for lunch or dinner, carpools, dance lessons, after-school events, school board conferences and the list …